grisha/grisha.github.com/source/_posts/2015-03-10-influxdb-data.markdown

 disk            1               bwi23   1
 disk            2       bar     bwi23
 ```

+This is where the distinction between measurement and series becomes a
+little confusing to me.
+In actuality (from looking at the code and the
+actual files InfluxDB created) there is only one series here called
+"disk".
+I understand the intent, but not sure that _series_ is the
+right terminology here.
+I think I'd prefer if measurements were simply
+called series, and to get the equivalent of `SHOW SERIES` you'd use
+something like `SHOW SERIES TAGS`.
+(May be I'm missing something.)

 Under the hood the data is stored in shards, which are grouped by
 shard groups, which in turn are grouped by retention policies, and